Give me your tears and blood.Nerat Kirine

-November ended, and a new competitive season is on the go!
-Also, as usual at the end of a season, the stats are in.
-It’s time to take a look at the numbers from last month’s competitive season and check how the rankings in High Terra (3800+) and Low Terra (2500-3800) have evolved.
+November has ended, a new Warmaster has taken the title and there’s a new competitive season on the go!
+As usual, at the end of a month of epic battles across a war-torn Galaxy, the stats are in.
+It’s time to look at the numbers from last month’s ranked season and check how the rankings in High Terra (rating 3800+) and Low Terra (rating 2500-3800) have evolved.

 Everguild Ltd. is an independent game studio operating from the UK and Spain, committed to making deep and polished games with a never-seen-before twist.
 Everguild is pushing the boundaries of the CCG genre on mobile, with its acclaimed first title, ‘Drakenlords: CCG Card Duels’, and the more recent ‘The Horus Heresy: Legions’, based on Games Workshop®’s renowned setting, The Horus Heresy®.
 More information about Everguild can be found at everguild.com/press